anamamatelashvili/spacyR_sodalabs_talk/PITCHME.md

 # Challenges of text processing

-- Large vocabulary
+- Ambiguity of natural language
+- Variability of natural language
+- Evolution of language
+- Structure of language: it is discrete, compositional and sparse
-- Vast amounts of data
+- Large vocabulary, vast amounts of data
-- Inconsistencies
+- Quality of data: errors and inconsistencies

 ---
 # spaCy